andornaut/til/docs/fpv.md

 ## How-tos

+### Betaflight

-### Backup Betaflight configuration
+#### Backup Betaflight firmware

-1. Nativate to the CLI tab.
+1. Navigate to the CLI tab
-1. Enter `diff all` and hit Enter, in order to list every single setting that is different from the Betaflight default
+1. Execute `dump all` (or `dump diff` to save changes from the defaults)
-1. Click "Save to File"
+1. Click "Save to File'

-### Configure S1 and S2 encoders on RadioMaster TX15 Radio Controller

-1. Press "SYS" on the RC
-1. Press "PAGE>" to navigate to th Global functions section
-1. Set GF1 to Backlight on S1
-1. Set GF2 to Volume on S2
+[Download stock/default CLI from BetaFPV](https://support.betafpv.com/hc/en-us/articles/52638111624217-CLI-and-Firmware-for-Pavo20-Pro-%E2%85%A1-F405-2-3S-20A-V1-0-FC): Search for "CLI for quadcopter (Do not need to be flashed separately", then download "ELRS：BF4.5.0 F405_20A_Pavo20 Pro II 3S_ELRS 20250909.txt"

-### Configure dynamic motor idle
+#### Configure dynamic motor idle

 1. Navigate to the "Motors" tab in Betaflight
 1. n.b.
 Take off the props to prevent the drone from moving